MuhammadNaseem-1168/Google_clone/README.md

 Google Clone

-A simple Google search clone built with HTML, CSS, and JavaScript.
+A simple Google search clone built with HTML And Tailwindcss.

 Features